operand/agency/README.md

 ## How does `everything` compare to agent libraries like LangChain?

 `everything` is not an agent toolset and does not intend to be.
-It can be thought of as an "integration" toolset.
+It can be thought of as an "integration" framework.

 Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose built agents that solve diverse problems using tools.

 `everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can _discover_ and use the tools